Action verbs in speech writing

 The challenge

-The challenge is to go through what you've prepared as if you were in the audience and ask yourself these questions:
+Our challenge is to go through what we've prepared as if we were in the audience and ask ourselves:

-Is the language I've used interesting?
+• Is the language I've used interesting?
 Does it convey my meaning easily?
+Would those listening be able to quickly pull up a vivid mental image of what I'm talking about?

-Are there words I would be better off replacing or ones that need to be taken out entirely because they are either boring or unnecessary?
+• Are there words I would be better off replacing or ones needing to be taken out because they are either boring or unnecessary?

 Click for more about how to write a speech and structuring speeches using a speech outline